Oracle General Ledger Command Center Setup

 5. Select True to enable SQL trace.
 Otherwise, select False.

-6. In the Ledger ID field, enter the ID of the ledger for which you want to load data.
+7. If you selected LEDGERS as the option in step 6, then in the Ledger ID field, enter the ID of the ledger for which you want to load data.
 If there are multiple ledgers for data load, then enter the ledger IDs using comma.
+The maximum length of the field is 240 characters including the comma separator.

 • If you run full load for the first time or want to reset the data, then set the parameter value to TRUE.
 If set to TRUE, this action wipes out all the data that was loaded earlier and loads the new data for the selected ledger or ledgers.
 After the completion of full load, data of only the selected ledger or ledgers will be available in the ECC data store.